 Conclusion: Cannabis as a Tool for Mental Wellness

-Cannabis shows promise as a complementary treatment for anxiety and depression when used mindfully and responsibly.
+Cannabis shows genuine promise as a complementary treatment for anxiety and depression when used mindfully and responsibly.
 The key lies in education, proper dosing, quality products, and integration with comprehensive mental health care.